Quantus-Network/zk-circuits/wormhole/README.md

 - `nullifier`: A unique, transaction-specific value derived from private information.
 Its purpose is to prevent double-spending by ensuring that a given set of private inputs can only be used to generate one valid proof.
 - `root_hash`: The root hash of a Substrate Merkle Patricia storage proof trie.
 - `exit_account`: The public address where the funding_amount is intended to be sent after the transaction is verified.
+- `block_number`: The block number for which the storage proof is being verified.
+This ensures the `root_hash` corresponds to an actual historical blockchain state.

 **Private Inputs:**